extism/rust-pdk/README.md

 }
 ```

+> **Note**: Under the hood this macro turns this into an interface that passes a pointer as an argument
+> and a pointer as a return.
+If you want to pass raw, dereferenced wasm values see the raw interface documentation below.

 To declare a host function in a specific namespace, pass the module name to the `host_fn` macro:

 ```rust